The Subconscious Nature of Indigo

 Indigo consistently appears in contexts of expanded perception and mystical sight, from ancient spiritual traditions to modern consciousness movements.
 In Hindu traditions, Krishna's skin is often described as śyāma - not bright sky blue but deep blue-black, dark like thunder clouds or the vast night sky.
 The color signals magnetic depth and divine mystery: truth that invites you inward rather than dazzling you at the surface. Śyāma sits closer to indigo's night sky clarity than to bright daytime blue, a sacred invitation to look deeper within to find true clarity.

-The chakra system popularized in the West* links indigo to ajna, the "third eye" center between the eyebrows, governing intuition and inner sight.
-When balanced, this center supports clear perception beyond physical senses.
+The chakra system popularized in the West* links indigo to ajna, the "third eye" center between the eyebrows.
+When balanced, this center supports clear inner vision, intuition, and perception beyond physical senses.
 When blocked, it manifests as confusion between imagination and intuition, or inability to trust your own perceptions.

 (*Worth noting: There's no single authoritative ancient chakra system - the original Tantric sources describe many different systems with 5, 6, 7, 9, 10+ chakras.
 The now familiar seven-chakra model comes from one 16th-century Sanskrit text, badly translated in 1918, then appropriated and overlaid with Western psychological, occult, 'New Age,' and yes, color associations that have zero basis in the original traditions.
 This doesn't make it useless - these modern interpretations still shape some of our subconscious associations with colors, whether historically accurate or not.
 See Christopher Wallis' clarifying deep dive.)